archaeogeek/gettingstartedwithgit/git/gitsetup.md

 *These settings can be overridden on a per-repository basis but we won't cover that here*

-At your git terminal type:
+At your command prompt type:

 	git config --global user.name "Your name"
 	git config --global user.email "your.email@yourmailserver.com"